 Columbus Women’s Rehab’s Definition of Addiction

-Final Word and a Promise – Addiction Treatment for Women
+Our Christian Rehab – Final Word and a Promise

-At the core of the Columbus Women’s Teen Challenge program is this principle…
+At the core of the Teen Challenge programs is this principle…

 “God’s love has the power to reach and transform every addict, offering them a life of truth, peace, and purpose.
 Our goal is to clear the addict’s mind and provide the right motivations, environment, training, and mentorship to support this transformation.
 So, if you or a loved one is on the downward spiral of substance abuse, contact a Teen Challenge program first.
 We promise it will be the last rehab program you or they will ever need.”